-For most travelers, Tibet is a far-away place that needs a long way to reach.
-It is also a mysterious place with unique religion and culture.
-Despite of its high altitude and complicated terrains, the land is actually a safe place to visit, just like other popular tourist destinations.
-Let’s check the following top issues about travelling safe in Tibet.
+For many travelers, Tibet is a far-away place with unique religion and mysterious culture.
+The land has high altitude and complex terrains, but it is actually a safe place to visit, just like other popular destinations of the planet.
+You just need to pay attention to some issues, such as altitude sickness.
+Let’s check the following top issues about safe travel in Tibet.

-Altitude sickness has always been the biggest concern for tourists who want to travel to Tibet.
-Many tourists fear that they will not adapt to the plateau and will have serious plateau reactions, which will endanger their health and even their lives.
+Altitude sickness is one of the biggest concerns for tourists to travel to Tibet.
+Many tourists fear that they will not adapt to the plateau and will have serious symptoms, which will endanger their health and even lives.

 Staying in Lhasa for a couple of days to get adapt to high alititude